North East Somerset

+The seat was abolished following the 2023 review of Westminster constituencies.
+For the 2024 general election, the seat was subject to major boundary changes and has been reformed as North East Somerset and Hanham.

 Boundaries

-The constituency covers the part of Bath and North East Somerset District that is not in the Bath constituency and as such contains 18 electoral wards wholly in the constituency and two parishes in Newbridge ward of the Bath and North East Somerset:
+The constituency covered the part of Bath and North East Somerset District that was not in the Bath constituency and as such contained 18 whole electoral wards and two parishes of Newbridge ward of Bath and North East Somerset: